-Successful engineers aren't just problem solvers: they have creativity and imagination.
-Sylvan's Engineering courses in Tennessee give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
-Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
+Engineering demands not only strong problem-solving abilities, but also lots of creativity and imagination.
+With Sylvan's Engineering courses in Tennessee, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
+We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
 Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
 After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!